malimccalla/cv/README.md

 ## Achievements and Interests

-- I am currently working towards my private pilots licence with 16 logged hours to date.
-- A 2x platinum plaque awarded to me by BPI for sales in excess of 600,000 for [my participation](https://www.youtube.com/watch?v=aBFEBeOTGXc) in the Chase and Status album 'No More Idols'
+- A 2x platinum plaque awarded to me by BPI for sales in excess of 600,000 for [my song](https://www.youtube.com/watch?v=aBFEBeOTGXc) on the Chase and Status album 'No More Idols'
+- I have a keen interest in aerodynamics and am currently working towards my private pilots licence with 16 logged hours to date.
-- Supporting Ed Sheeran on his sold out stadium World tour.
+- [Singing around the world](https://www.youtube.com/watch?v=61l3m2PgX8w) with rudimental including our support of Ed Sheeran on his sold out stadium World tour.
+- Advancing from 3 juggling balls to 5.